 May the Lord help us to fulfill the Great Commission.
 We do not fully fulfill the Lord's commission by preaching, evangelizing, planting churches, and doing works of compassion and justice.
-We fulfill the Lord's Great Commission when each of us, personally and intentionally make disciples, who make disciples.
+We fulfill the Lord's Great Commission when each of us, personally and intentionally make disciples, who make disciples, who make disciples.
 Amen!